 Step 2 – Pay as much as you can with a Credit Card

-Debit cards do not count towards credit card purchases.
+Debit cards do not count toward credit card purchases.
 Debit cards earn 0 points so skip that route.

 Step 3 – Choose a great Everyday credit card with a low Annual Fee that has multiple Transfer Partners